Vaccines, Blood & Biologics

 Blood can efficiently transfer diseases from infected donors to uninfected recipients.

-We study blood-borne viruses belonging to two classes: retroviruses (Human Immunodeficiency Virus [HIV]) and flaviviruses (West Nile Virus [WNV] and dengue virus [DV]).
-Our goals are to improve techniques for detecting viruses in blood, reduce transmission of viruses by blood donation, and improve technologies for monitoring virus levels in patients receiving anti-virus therapy.
+We study blood-borne viruses belonging to two classes: retroviruses (including simple retroviruses as well as complex retrovirus such as Human Immunodeficiency Virus - HIV) and flaviviruses (West Nile Virus - WNV - and dengue virus - DV).
+Our goals are to improve techniques for detecting viruses in blood and other clinical sample types, reduce transmission of viruses by blood donation, and improve technologies for monitoring virus levels in patients receiving anti-virus therapy.
 We plan to meet these goals by developing new detection technologies and studying how viruses spread, replicate, and cause disease.
-These studies are now taking place in our laboratories; depending on the results, our findings could lead to studies in humans.
+These studies are now taking place in our laboratories.
+Depending on the results, our findings could lead to studies in humans.

 HIV continually evolves through gene mutations.
 These mutations can change the virus enough to thwart blood donor screening tests that were designed to identify the original version of the virus.
 This complicates interpretation of tests that researchers use to predict if a specific variant of HIV will be resistant to a specific anti-viral drug.
 Therefore, the ability to predict the emergence and/or the biological effects of viral mutations could improve the accuracy of diagnostic and blood donor screening tests for viruses such as HIV WNV, and DV.
 It could also improve the ability of scientists to monitor the development of resistance to anti-viral drugs in patients with HIV/AIDS.

-In addition, improved understanding of how HIV and humans interact with each other will enable researchers to develop improved therapies based on such patient-specific factors such as their genetic makeup.
-Our laboratory is studying the interactions between HIV and its host (the human it infects).
-We are trying to understand how the host's natural killer (NK) cells (immune cells that launch the body's early defense against viruses) combat AIDS progression; how HIV can survive (or "hide") in immune cells such as macrophages; and how HIV regulates its own replication and assembles into new viruses that subsequently escape from the infected cell.
+In addition, improved understanding of how viruses and their human host cells interact with one another will enable researchers to develop improved therapies based on patient-specific factors such as their genetic makeup.
+Our laboratory is studying the interactions between viruses and their hosts (with emphasis on human hosts).
+We are trying to understand how the host's natural killer (NK) cells (immune cells that launch the body's early defense against viruses) combat infection progression; how certain viruses (particularly HIV) can survive (or "hide") in immune cells such as macrophages; and how viruses regulate their own replication and assemble new virions that subsequently escape from the infected cell.

-We study blood-borne and/or bioterrorism viral agents belonging to two classes: retroviruses (primarily Human Immunodeficiency Virus - HIV) and flaviviruses (primarily West Nile Virus [WNV] and dengue virus [DV).
-Our goals are to 1) improve viral detection; 2) reduce virus transmission; and 3) improve therapeutic monitoring technology.
-We approach these goals through developing detection technologies, and improving our understanding of viral pathogenesis.
+We study blood-borne and/or bioterrorism viral agents belonging to two classes: retroviruses (primarily Human Immunodeficiency Virus - HIV, but also simple retroviruses) and flaviviruses (primarily West Nile Virus - WNV - and dengue virus - DV).
+Our goals are to 1) improve viral detection; 2) reduce virus transmission; and 3) improve therapeutic monitoring technology, including personalized predictions of prognosis and optimal therapeutic regimen.
+We approach these goals through developing detection technologies, and improving our understanding of viral pathogenesis and immune responses to virus infection and characterizing host cofactors involved in viral replication towards the goal of identifying surrogate markers for viral transmission, repliation and pathogenesis.

 J Leukoc Biol 2011 Jul;90(1):87-97